jleffler/soq/src/so-0202-7991/answer.md

 header.
 It is standard on Linux according to the [LSB, Linux Standards Base](http://www.linuxfoundation.org/collaborate/workgroups/lsb).
-An older version of the LSB was defined as ISO/IEC 23360:2006 in multiple parts; as of 2014-09-21, the current version of the LSB is 4.1 but version 5.0 is in beta.
+An older version of the LSB was defined as ISO/IEC 23360:2006 in multiple parts; as of 2025-03-16, the current version of the LSB is 5.0, which was released June 3, 2015.
 There is a section of the document that defines which headers are included, but there is no convenient table of the headers in the version I looked at.
 It is closely aligned with POSIX, but has extra facilities beyond what POSIX defines.

 <hr>